By using this site, you agree to the Privacy Policy and Terms of Use.

 Preclinical Evidence and Oligodendrocyte Preservation

-In their EAE model, the researchers found that elevated irisin levels corresponded with reduced demyelination and improved neurological function scores compared to controls with lower circulating irisin.
+According to the Mass General Brigham and UKE research team, in their EAE model, elevated irisin levels corresponded with reduced demyelination and improved neurological function scores compared to controls with lower circulating irisin.
 The hormone’s protective effect appeared most pronounced in preserving oligodendrocyte populations, the cells responsible for generating and maintaining myelin sheaths around axons.
-This observation is significant because oligodendrocyte loss is a hallmark of MS pathology and a driver of irreversible disability.

-The team also demonstrated that irisin reduced the infiltration of pro-inflammatory T cells and macrophages into the spinal cord, the primary site of EAE pathology.
+The Mass General Brigham and UKE study demonstrated that irisin reduced the infiltration of pro-inflammatory T cells and macrophages into the spinal cord, the primary site of EAE pathology.
 Furthermore, irisin application in vitro suppressed the production of tumour necrosis factor-alpha (TNF-α) and interleukin-17 (IL-17) by activated immune cells—key cytokines driving MS neuroinflammation.
-These findings suggest a dual action: irisin simultaneously dampens peripheral immune activation while providing direct trophic support to CNS parenchymal cells.

 For context on MS disease mechanisms and existing treatment approaches, readers may find related coverage in our Clinical Updates section, which tracks novel MS therapeutics and guideline changes.